Tel: +44(0) 1246 292292 | alloys@wbrl.co.uk

 The Benefits of Our Nickel Supply

 Choosing Westbrook Resources as your Nickel supplier means you get consistent, high-quality material that meets modern industrial specifications.
-Our Nickel has:
+Benefits of our Nickel include:

 High Purity Levels – 99.8% minimum purity (usually >99.9%) for optimal alloy production without residual element concerns.

-Reduced Carbon Footprint - Westbrook’s Nickel rounds have much lower embedded COâ‚‚ emissions than industry averages.
+Reduced Carbon Footprint - Westbrook’s Nickel rounds have much lower embedded COâ‚‚ emissions than industry averages, demonstrating our commitment to sustainable practices.

 Performance – Engineered for strength and durability, for corrosion resistance and thermal stability, for critical manufacturing processes.